-The test is carried out using the Draeger Impactor for oil and chemical reagent tubes for carbon monoxide, carbon dioxide and water.
+Depending on the standard selected tests are carried out using the Draeger Impactor for oil and chemical reagent tubes for carbon monoxide, carbon dioxide, sulphur dioxide, nitrous fumes, hydrogen sulphide and polytest.
 These are supplied in packs of 10 per type and the chemical reagent tubes show the degree of contaminant present as a colour change to the crystals that they contain.
 The extent of this is read against the scale on the tube.
 For the Impactor the degree of oil contamination is displayed on a screen.